nsarvi/rabbitmq-kubernetes/kind/README.md

 # Install of RabbitMQ on Kind kubernetes cluster

-The main goal of this document is setup a quick RabbitMQ cluster on 4 node Kubernetes cluster, set up monitoring using Prometheus, Grafana and run workloads to confirm the metrics are displayed on Grafana dashboard.
+The main goal of this document is to setup a quick RabbitMQ cluster on 4 node Kubernetes cluster, set up monitoring using Prometheus, Grafana and run workloads to confirm the metrics are displayed on Grafana dashboard.

 ## Create 4 node kubernetes cluster